CogStack/MedCATtrainer/README.md

  **username: admin**  ---- **password: admin**

-2.\ We strongly recommend creating a new admin user before using the trainer in 'production'.
+2\.
+We strongly recommend creating a new admin user before using the trainer in 'production' and storing sensitive clinical documents on the trainer.
 To add a new user navigate to select http://localhost:8001/admin/ and select 'Users'.

 ![](docs/imgs/users-select.png)

-3.\ Select 'Add User' and complete the form with a new username / password.
+3\.
+Select 'Add User' and complete the form with a new username / password.

 ![](docs/imgs/add-new-users.png)